 Spencer Standard Certificates

 With Spencer’s standard CDs, you’ll be able to choose a term ranging from 91 days to 60 months.
-While the initial 91-day CD rate isn’t as competitive, Spencer’s longer term CDs accrue more interest.
+While the initial 91-day CD rate isn’t as competitive, Spencer’s longer-term CDs accrue more interest.
 So you’ll see greater growth in your saving with longer-term CDs.
-Finally, in addition to its standard rates, Spencer also offers two additional CD options.
-These are the 15-month “promotion” and the 30-month “special” terms.
-Both options allow you to earn at higher APY percentages than Spencer’s standard term amounts.
+Finally, in addition to its standard rates, Spencer may offer promotional term or special rate CDs from time to time that allow you to earn a higher APY percentage.

 |Standard CD||Minimum Deposit||APY|